dataswift/open-source-developer-portal/app/guides/webhooks/04-process-webhooks.md

 }
 ```

-For ilustrative purposes, let's assume you are using Ruby on Rails with a controller defined to handle the POST request from Dwolla's servers.
+For illustrative purposes, let's assume you are using Ruby on Rails with a controller defined to handle the POST request from Dwolla's servers.
 Your application logic will look a little something like this:

 ##### Ruby
 ```rubynoselect